Battle railway station: Services

+Additional services, including trains to and from and London Cannon Street and Ore call at the station in the peak hours.

 Connections

-No bus services now run from directly outside the station, although bus routes 95, 304 and 305 towards Hastings, Hastings Conquest Hospital, Bexhill-on-Sea, Hawkhurst and Tunbridge Wells stop at the end of the long approach road.
+No bus services now run from directly outside the station, although bus routes 95 and 1066 towards Hastings, Hastings Conquest Hospital, Bexhill-on-Sea, Hawkhurst and Tunbridge Wells stop at the end of the long approach road.
 These services are all operated by Stagecoach South East.